The-Politico/django-slack-forms/docs/Slack-Feedback.md

 This endpoint is the most flexible and once verified will simply post a message.
 For more on creating messages you can check out [the official Slack docs](https://api.slack.com/docs/messages) and use their [message builder utility](https://api.slack.com/docs/messages/builder).

 The message data must be a stringified dictionary that is sent through with the POST request under the key of `payload`.
-You must also send the Slack verification token for you app.
+You must also send the Slack verification token for you app or a registered endpoint token.
 That request should look like this:

 ```javascript
 {